rancher-sandbox/cos-toolkit-docs/content/en/docs/Reference/high_level_architecture.md

 - Add metadata(s) and create a repository
 - (optionally) publish the repository and the artefacts

 The developer of the derivative applies a customization layer during build, which is an augmentation layer in the same form of `cos-toolkit` itself.
-[An example repository is provided](https://github.com/rancher-sandbox/cos-toolkit-sample-repo) that shows how to build a customOS that can be maintained with a container image registry.

 ## Distribution